 Chemical sensor development for water contaminants and technology for their removal

-Continuous monitoring of water quality parameters, like dissolved solids, metals, ions (arsenic, fluoride etc.), organics (phenol) is an important measurement, to ascertain quality and use of a water body, whether a flowing water-stream or a stagnant water-pool, like a lake.
-To that end, we will work on a coated nanoparticle mediated, optical-spectra based sensor (developed by us), which has been tested with both synthetic and field-water samples.
-The aim is to further develop the nanoparticle sensor solution and study the material and interfacial properties of the sensor with contaminants in water, so as to have a functional sensor, suitable for field testing.
+Continuous monitoring of water quality parameters, like total dissolved solids, heavy metals, inorganic ions, organic pollutants etc.is an important measurement, to ascertain quality and use of a water body.
+This is critical for both a flowing water-stream (river, canal) or a stagnant water-pool, like a lake.
+To that end, in this project, one has to work on a coated nanoparticle mediated, optical-spectra based sensor (developed by us)and also dye-based chemical reagants, which have been tested with both synthetic and field-water samples, for various species, like arsenic, fluoride, chromium, iron etc. The aim is to further develop the nanoparticle sensor solution/coating/reagant ratio optimization and study the material and interfacial properties of the sensor with contaminants in water, so as to further advance our current functional sensor platform with multiplexing abilities, suitable for field testing.

 Also, the work will entail miniaturization and coupling of water flow (for water sampling), mechanical autosampler, sensor-reagant and water-sample mixing devices and flow-cells to complete the device automation, as part of ongoing work in our laboratory.

 The next step will be to also develop methods to remove these measured contaminants, which we have achieved for arsenic, by using a nanoparticle coated polymeric fibre.
 Thus, this project will involve both sensing and removal of contaminants from water, with the final aim of providing clean, drinking water.